We have a new website

-Analysis on the risk of poverty by equality characteristics, including by gender, urban/rural residence, disability, ethnicity, household tenure is available here:
+Analysis on the risk of poverty by urban/rural residence and many other characteristics is available here:

 The Poverty and Scotal Exclusion in Urban and Rural Scotland report presents an initial analysis of poverty and social exclusion in rural and urban areas of Scotland.
 It highlights similarities and differences, looking at broad rural/urban differences and at differences within the rural category between remote and accessible areas.
 It looks at poverty or material disadvantage but also presents a broader analysis across the range of social exclusion domains.